qble2/pdf-viewer-spring-fx-app/README.md

 - Load PDF files from a directory.
 - Browser loaded PDF files in a flat view or hierachical view.
 - Filter PDF files based on the file name, with autocompletion.
 - Split large PDF files, based on the document's bookmarks (outlines).
+- Pin PDF files in a second view for later access or for comparaison purposes.

 ## Built with: